f5devcentral/f5-big-iq-lab/docs/class1/module3/lab2.rst

   :align: center

 14. Now, let's look on the BIG-IP and verify the Application is correctly deployed in partition ``tenant1``.
-    Logon to ``SEA-vBIGIP01.termmarc.com`` BIG-IP from UDF.
+    Logon to ``SEA-vBIGIP01.termmarc.com`` BIG-IP from lab environment.
 Select the partition ``tenant1`` and look at the objects created on the BIG-IP.

 .. image:: ../pictures/module3/lab-2-8.png
   :scale: 80%